-SPA202 • Intermediate Spanish II
+SPA202UZ • Intermediate Spanish II

 A further development of communicative language ability through the study of the rich cultural diversity in the Spanish-speaking world.
 Topics include religious practices, Hispanics in the United States, and violations of human rights.
-Prerequisite: SPA201 or placement exam.
+Prerequisites: SPA201 or placement exam; GES130 (may be taken concurrently) or GES244 (may be taken concurrently).
 Service-learning experience required.
 Students may not receive credit for both SPA202 and SPA204.